 David Lewis Playing Fields

-The University of Salford has opened a consultation on draft proposals for the provision of new sports pitches and upgrades to its existing sporting facilities at David Lewis Playing Fields, Wallness Lane, Salford.
+The University of Salford has submitted proposals (June 2026) for the provision of new sports pitches and upgrades to its existing sporting facilities at David Lewis Playing Fields, Wallness Lane, Salford.

-In collaboration with its Crescent Salford partners Salford City Council and ECF, the University is currently preparing a full planning application for new sports pitches and associated infrastructure on the David Lewis Playing Fields.
+In collaboration with its Crescent Salford partners Salford City Council and ECF, the University has submitted a full planning application for new sports pitches and associated infrastructure on the David Lewis Playing Fields.

-Planned upgrades include a new 3G all-weather football pitch, a new 2G all-weather sand pitch for hockey, tennis and recreational 11-a-side football, a 1km jogging trail, temporary changing facilities, accessible parking spaces and new vehicular and pedestrian access.
-Improved lighting, signage, sustainable surface water drainage measures and landscaping are also part of the proposals.
+Planned upgrades include a new 3G all-weather football pitch, a new 2G all-weather sand pitch for hockey, tennis and recreational 11-a-side football, modular changing facilities, accessible parking spaces and new vehicular and pedestrian access.
+Improved lighting, signage, sustainable surface water drainage measures and landscaping also form part of the proposals.
 The upgrades will be in line with the University’s ongoing commitment to delivering biodiversity net gain together with other ecological enhancements.

 Mark Wantling, Chief Infrastructure Officer at University of Salford, says that the proposed upgrades will allow for the pitches to be used by more people, more of the time and for a wider variety of sports.